Keyboard shortcuts

 You can send application-defined commands to the Raft cluster.

-sorock distinguishes the command into two types: read-write and read-only.
-The read-only command is called query and queries can be processed through the optimized path.
+Sorock distinguishes the command into two types: read-write (R/W) and read-only (R/O).
+The R/O command is called query and queries can be processed in parallel through the optimized path.

 R/W commnand

-R/W command is a normal application command that is inserted into the log to be applied later.
+R/W command is a normal application command which is inserted into the log to be applied later.

 You can send a R/W command to the cluster with this API.